 East Ilsley, Berkshire

-The church is a converted farm building, and is of attractive rural simplicity, making a positive contribution to the local scene.
+A converted farm building of attractive rural simplicity, making a positive contribution to the local scene.

 Conservation Area: Yes